 Association can happen through rhyme as well as meaning, when words suggest other things they sound like or rhyme with.
 For example, if you have a brand that’s all about speedy, easy service, you might think twice about the name ‘Glow’ because of the rhyming connection with ‘slow’ ‘low’ ‘woah’ and ‘no’.

-If you take a look at our article 7 great brand names and why, you’ll notice that all of them are short and punchy, both in the length of the word and the time it takes to say it.
-Keeping it small and perfectly formed is a good idea for a couple of reasons – it’s likely to be memorable, and having fewer characters it would fit neatly into a range of spaces, making it easier to work with graphically and across different formats.
+If you take a look at our article 7 great brand names and why, you’ll notice that all of these catchy business names are short and punchy, both in the length of the word and the time it takes to say it.
+Keeping it small and perfectly formed is a good idea for a couple of reasons – it’s likely to be memorable, and having fewer characters, it would fit neatly into a range of spaces, making it easier to work with graphically and across different formats.

-When considering potential brand names, bear in mind other aspects of your brand identity, such as:
+When looking for good business names, bear in mind other aspects of your brand identity, such as:

 Finally – ask your gut.
-Remember, you’re going to live with this name every day and so are the people on your team, so take a moment to notice your emotional or ‘gut feel’ reaction.
-Does it make you happy, energized and ready to do great things?
+Remember, you’re going to live with this business name every day and so are the people on your team, so take a moment to notice your emotional or ‘gut feel’ reaction.
+Does it make you happy, energised and ready to do great things?